-Our continued growth and success depend to a significant extent on the continued service of our senior management and other key research, development, sales and marketing personnel and the hiring of new qualified personnel.
-Competition for highly skilled business, product development, technical and other personnel is becoming more intense due to lower overall unemployment rates, the dramatic increase in information technology spending and private companies that can offer equity incentives that provide the potential for greater compensation in connection with an initial public offering.
-Accordingly, we expect to experience increased compensation costs that may not be offset through either improved productivity or higher prices.
+Our continued growth and success depend, to a significant extent, on the continued service of our senior management and other highly qualified key research, development, sales and marketing personnel and the hiring of new qualified personnel.
+Competition for highly skilled business, product development, technical and other personnel is intense.
 There can be no assurance that we will be successful in continually recruiting new personnel and in retaining existing personnel.
 In general, we do not have long-term employment or non-competition agreements with our employees.
 The loss of one or more key employees or our inability to attract additional qualified employees or retain other employees could harm our continued growth.